sbf-/pysma/README.md

 # pysma-plus library

-Python 3 library to retrieve data from various [SMA](https://www.sma.de/) devices.
+Unofficial and unaffiliated Python 3 library to retrieve data from various [SMA](https://www.sma.de/) devices.
 Based on the Webconnect implementation of the [pysma lib from kellerza](https://github.com/kellerza/pysma), the number of supported devices has been massively increased by this implementation.

 This library is the basis for a [Home Assistant Integration](https://github.com/littleyoda/ha-pysmaplus).